Low-Overhead Tailoring and Learning of Noise in Graph States: Validity and complexity of WHT

 The last line follows by $\sum_{\bfa\ne \bfb}p_{\bfa+\bfb}=1-p_{\mathbf{0}}=\delta$.
 Therefore, $\|K\|_{1}\le 2$.
 We conclude that along with the fact that $\|A^k\|_{1}\le \|A\|_{1}^k$ ($k\in \mathbb{N}$) and $\delta<\frac{1}{2}$,

 Here, we use $\|I\|_{1}=1$.
 By Eq.~\eqref{eq:inverse_p_exact},

-This means that if we obtain the solution, then the l1 distance is asymptotically twice shorter than the distance between sampled distributions.
-This is quite counter-intuitive because if $p$ and $p'$ undergo the same Markov process, then l1-distance shrinks or is equal.
-In this context, $p$ and $p'$ undergo self-convolution, hence effective stochastic processes are slightly different from each other.
+The result means that if we obtain the solution, then the $l_1$ distance is asymptotically twice shorter than the distance between sampled distributions.
+This is quite counterintuitive because if $p$ and $p'$ undergo the same Markov process, then $l_1$-distance shrinks or is equal.
+In this context, $p$ and $p'$ undergo self-convolution; effective stochastic processes are slightly different from each other.

 We did not specify the scale of $\epsilon_{\rm th}$.
 However, the inverse has fractional order since the $f$ is a quadratic function.
 Therefore, we expect that higher-order terms follow the geometric series.
 If so, this Taylor series converges for $\epsilon<\mathcal{O}(1)$, as long as $f^{-1}(B_{\epsilon}(\mu))$ has no singular value.
 In other words, we expect that the applicable region of $\epsilon$ is still within $\mathcal{O}(1)$.
 For example, let us calculate the second-order term of Eq.~\eqref{eq:inverse_p_exact}.